wwwlicious/servicestack-discovery-consul/README.md

 # ServiceStack.Discovery.Consul

-A plugin for ServiceStack that registers and deregisters Services with [Consul.io](http://consul.io) and provides service discovery
+A plugin for ServiceStack that registers and deregisters Services with [Consul.io](http://consul.io) and provides service discovery.

 ## Requirements